avner-csumb/cst363-orm/slides.md

 ## More Benefits

 - Maintainability & Readability
-    - Complex joins, eager-loads, transactions, and migrations become declarative
+    - Complex joins, transactions, and migrations become declarative
         - you can reason about your data model in one place (your Python classes) rather than scattered SQL strings.

 - Automatic Migrations & Schema Management
     - With extensions like Alembic, you can version and evolve your schema alongside your code, instead of manually writing `ALTER TABLE` scripts.

 ---